 Originating from The British Ironwork Centre in Oswestry and created by sculptor Alfie Bradley, it has been on tour of towns and cities around Britain raising awareness of the issues of knife crime and all forms of violence and aggression.

-It is a National Monument Against Violence and Aggression, and is coming to Hereford in June 2021
+The Knife Angel is a National Monument Against Violence and Aggression, and is coming to Hereford in June 2021

 During the Knife Angel’s stay in Hereford, there will be;